 Weak muscles and problems with balance can result in falls.
 And sometimes these weaknesses can mean that a person can’t get up from a soft couch or bed.

 My father was stubbornly independent, but when he began having trouble getting up from the couch at age 97, he got a folding chair to use instead.
 This worked well until he lost his balance while getting up one night.
-The chair collapsed under him and he fell, ending up in the ER with a broken finger.
+The chair collapsed under him and he fell, ending up in the ER with back pain and a broken finger.

 5) Eating Spoiled Food Or Forgetting To Eat